Instructional Quizzes

 But it is Newsroom 101′s simplicity and ease of use that appeal to most teachers.
 Once students get the rhythm of Newsroom 101, they find that it is organized in a consistent and reliable manner.
 Students quickly learn how Newsroom 101 works, where things are located, and how to get their work done.

-stones-1372677__340How Much Grammar?
+How Much Grammar?

 Our purpose is not to produce grammarians but to help students write better.
-We show students correct usage and make it memorable.
+We show students correct usage and try to make it memorable.
 Newsroom 101 introduces just enough of the basic terminology of grammar to enable students to continue learning from there.

 In teaching “who” and “whom,” for example, instead of emphasizing the nominative and accusative case, we teach a method of understanding how “whom” functions like “him” and “who” functions like “he” in comparable sentences.